 Over the course of a lifetime, you can double, triple, or “to the moon” your investment.
 An easy tool to estimate this is the Rule of 72, which is a calculation that estimates the number of years it takes to double your money at a specific rate of return.
 The calculation divides 72 by the rate of assumed return in order to estimate how many years it will take to double your investment.

-In our above example, assuming a 7 percent ROR, you can calculate that 72 / 7 = 10.28, so it will take around 10 years to double your investment.
+In our above example, assuming a 7 percent return, you can calculate that 72 / 7 = 10.28, so it will take around 10 years to double your investment.

 To maximize this strategy, it’s important to keep in mind that consistency — and nerve — are key.
-The ROR is an average assumed over decades, which means a winning strategy will see several economic troughs and peaks investors will need to weather.
+The rate of return is an average assumed over decades, which means a winning strategy will see several economic troughs and peaks investors will need to weather.

 Best compound interest investments

-To take advantage of the magic of compound interest, here are some of the best investments below:
+To take advantage of the magic of compound interest, here are some of the best investments: